Victoria Velasco: Career

-In June 2021, Velasco won the madison with Acevedo Mendoza at the Pan American Track Cycling Championships in Lima, Peru.
+In June 2021, Velasco won the madison with Yareli Acevedo at the Pan American Track Cycling Championships in Lima, Peru.
 Prior to that, on 29 May 2021, Velasco also won the omnium at the Mexican Olympic trials in Guadalajara.
-However, a registration error by the Mexican federation made her ineligible to compete at the 2020 Summer Olympics and was discovered just days before the opening ceremony.
+Velasco travelled to compete at the delayed 2020 Olympic Games in Tokyo, Japan.
+However, a registration error by the Mexican federation made her and Acevedo ineligible to compete at the Games in August 2021, and was discovered just days before the opening ceremony chasing them to withdraw.
+Velasco won the bronze medal at the 2022 Pan American Track Cycling Championships in Lima, Peru in August 2022, in the Omnium.